thepaperpilot/thepaperpilot.github.io/site/garden/a-plea-to-organize/index.md

 > We have nothing to lose but our chains.
 > \- Assata Shakur

 This is a frightening moment in our nation's history, but we are not powerless.
 By organizing, educating, and building solidarity, we can lay the foundation for a progressive future.
-Join an organization, get involved in mutual aid, and prepare to support a new party that prioritizes people over profit.
+Join an organization, get involved in [Mutual Aid](/garden/mutual-aid/index.md), and prepare to support a new party that prioritizes people over profit.

 The path ahead is not easy, but it is necessary.
 Together, we will challenge the establishment, demand justice, and build a society that works for everyone.
 The struggle is just beginning—let's make sure it ends in victory.